Search

 With that out of the way lets begin

 Fang of the Sun Dougram is first up.
 The series is about a group of freedom fighters called the Sun Fang Corps, who live on the frontier planet Deployer.
-Their governor joins with a corrupted earth federation (Hey there it is again), and becomes a complete dictator under the influence of the earth federation. these freedom fighters engage in guerilla warfare with their robot Dougram.
+Their governor joins with the corrupted earth federation (Hey there it is again), and becomes a complete dictator under the influence of the earth federation. these freedom fighters engage his forces in guerilla warfare using their robot Dougram.
 However Dougram is just a robot with nothing really special going for it, adding an extra level of tension to the fights.
 The show was created by Ryosuke Takahashi, and we already established what he did, and he cocreated it with Hiroyuki Hoshiyama, who served as the main writer for the series, and again we already talked about his contributions to Mobile Suit Gundam.
 Additional writers include Yoshitake Suzuki, whom we already talked about, and Sukehiro Tomita, whom we already talked about as a script writer for Ideon and Victory Gundam, as well as Starzinger which was a series led by Leiji Matsumoto, the absolutely GOATed manga creator who has likely had a hand in inspiring every show I'm mentioning here in this article.
 Masami Iwasaki produced it too, and he held a producer credit on the Mobile Suit Gundam compilation film trilogy.
 Takahashi directed alongside Takeyuki Kanda, another man we already talked about.
 Character design was done by Noeio Shioyama, who served as a key animator on Victory Gundam and Gundam F91, and the other character designer was Soji Yoshikawa, who most notably before this worked as a scriptwriter on Leiji Matsumoto's mecha anime Danguard Ace, though he hasn't actually worked on a Gundam series.
 Dougram not only shares all these people in common with Gundam, but it also solidified the real robot genre post Gundam as a shining example.
 To top it all off, the mangaka behind Gundam Thunderbolt: Yasuo Ohtagaki, for the last few years has been doing a manga adaptation of Dougram for Big Comic Superior's online branch.
 I know I said manga doesn't count, but I respect the hell out of Ohtagaki, so allow me to make an exception here.
 I think Dougram gets a really solid pass overall.
 Also unrelated side note, but the soundtrack is by longtime Ultraman OST composer Toru Fuyki in one of his rare anime contributions.

 Combat Mecha Xabungle is a series by the legendary Yoshiyuki Tomino, so that's one base covered already.
 The anime centers around the world being a lawless wasteland with those with enough money and status to afford a standard of living are now known as the innocent, and living in domed cities.
 We follow the Sand Rats, a group of bandits just trying to survive, and among them Jiron Amos, on a quest for revenge against the outlaw who murdered his parents, using a stolen machine called Xabungle to enact his plan for revenge.
 Xabungle is lighthearted in tone, but great at fight scenes and the moments of drama it chooses to convey, with the machines being all functionality over form or looks.
 Tomino cocreated this series with Yoshitake Sazuki, who had previous collaborated with Tomino on Voltes V and Brave Raideen.
 Sazuki wrote 9 episodes, while 15 episodes were written by Tsunehisa Ito, Ito is most famously known as the man who cowrote Gundam F91 with Tomino.
 15 episodes were cowritten by Yoshihisa Araki, who wrote 8 episodes of Mobile Suit Gundam, cowrote the film trilogy script with Hoshiyama and Matsuzaki, and was a script writing assistant on the Mobile Suit Gundam Cucuruz Doan's Island movie from 2022.
 Lastly 9 episodes were written by Soji Yoshikawa, who you may remember from Dougram.Character designs once again handled by Space Runaway Ideon character designer Tomonori Kogawa, which is as always, awesome.
-Music was handled by Kayokyoku (mainstream Japanese pop music of the 60s-80s before J-pop) music producer Koji Makaino, who did the cowrote opening themes for Zeta Gundam and Gundam Wing.
+Music was handled by Kayokyoku (mainstream Japanese pop music of the 60s-80s before J-pop) music producer Koji Makaino, who cowrote opening themes for Zeta Gundam and Gundam Wing.
 Last but most importantly is mechanical design by Kunio Okawara.
 The collection of staff here, the similarities to Gundam ZZ in terms of tone and presentation, and that good old Tomino story telling complete with elements of slapstick and dark comedy make it a nice addition.
 Xabungle would go on to remain an influential cult classic and inspire a show readers may by more familiar with by the name of "Gurren Lagann"

 Heavy Metal L-Gaim is yet another series directed by Tomino, and this one is kind of contentious because Tomino supposedly undermined what was supposed to be group effort by a lot of the staff, all in order to bring his vision to life, and some people, were not happy about it.
 The story is about Daba Myroad from the star system of Pentagona.
 Daba rises up to stop the threat of Posiedal, who want to conquer and enforce their rule across Pentagona.
 So Daba leads a resistance against them consisting of an interesting cast of characters he recruits throughout his journey, including an actual small fairy.
 Like Xabungle, the designs here are all functionality over form and looks, and quite nice designs for what they are.
-Said mechanical designs and the character designs too, were by then unknown designer Mamoru Nagano, who would later work as a mechanical designer on Zeta Gundam, and illustrator of the original prints of the Zeta Gundam novelizations..
-The man responsible for series composition and serving as head writer is Yuji Watanabe, while having never worked on Gundam, did write the scripts for 13 episodes of Ideon, as well as both compilation films.
+Said mechanical designs and the character designs too, were by then unknown designer Mamoru Nagano, who would later work as a mechanical designer on Zeta Gundam, and illustrator of the original prints of the Zeta Gundam novelizations.
+The man responsible for series composition and serving as head writer is Yuji Watanabe, who, while having never worked on Gundam, did write the scripts for 13 episodes of Ideon, as well as both compilation films.
 Among other writers We have 14 written by Sukehiro Tomita, whom we already covered, and 5 episodes written by Hiroshi Ohnogi.
 Ohnogi wrote two of the Gundam MS Igloo OVAs, 6 episodes of Zeta Gundam, 7 episodes of Gundam Seed, and 11 episodes of Gundam Seed Destiny.
 In addition to this, he is the writer of the Mobile Suit Gundam the Battle Tales of Flannigan Boone manga.
 Art direction was handled by Shigemi Ikeda, who has done the art direction on way too many Gundam projects to mention, as well as popular modern seasonal anime like My Hero Academia and One Punch Man.
-A big portion of the animation direction was by Hiroyuki Kitazume, who, in addition to animation direction most 80s Gundam projects, served as character designer on Gundam ZZ and Char's Counterattack.
+A big portion of the animation direction was by Hiroyuki Kitazume, who, in addition to animation direction for most 80s Gundam projects, served as character designer on Gundam ZZ and Char's Counterattack, as well as writer of 2 long running Gundam manga series.
 Music is by Kei Wakakusa, who cowrote "Silent Voice" and "Issen-Man" from Gundam ZZ, as well as cowriter of the theme music to Blue Comet SPT Layzner.
 With these connections and this being yet another Tomino series and featuring his signature brand of story telling, I think it is more than acceptable to list here among the other shows.
 The use of light fantasy elements too also contribute to a very unique addition and make L-Gaim one of Tomino's most well regarded non Gundam works.

 I have more I want to bring up, but ultimately I've decided to hold those off for a part 2.
 Because I'd like to hear suggestions from other people.
 The first post on my blog has my Discord name on it, you can reach reach me there and leave some suggestions, or comment here if you have a Blogspot account.